What is inflammatory bowel disease?

 - Crohn’s disease, which causes inflammation in the lining of the gut that often spreads deep into affected tissues.

 Inflammatory bowel disease can make you feel weak and sometimes lead to life-threatening complications.

 What are the causes of inflammatory bowel disease?

-The exact cause of inflammatory bowel disease has not been found yet.
-Previously, doctors suspected diet and stress, but they now know these factors may exacerbate but not cause this condition.
+The exact cause of inflammatory bowel is yet to be known.
+Previously, doctors suspected diet and stress to be the main culprits, but they now know these factors may exacerbate the condition, not cause it.

 What are the risk factors of inflammatory bowel disease?

 - Age.
 Most people with IBD are diagnosed before they are 30 years old.
 However, some people do not develop the disease until they are 50 or 60 years old.